-Assessment Considerations Example Reasons For Example Reasons Against application with activities Application is within Matrix or actual baseline and/or reductions targets and change scheme? is consistent with ECan's Auditor guidance on assessing consented nitrogen loss limits. assessing consented nitrogen
+Assessment Considerations Example Reasons For Example Reasons Against How consistent is the Application is within Matrix or Application exceeds baseline application with activities actual baseline and/or and/or reductions targets which can occur outside of the reductions targets and change and/or is not consistent with scheme? is consistent with ECan's ECan's Auditor guidance with Auditor guidance on assessing assessing consented nitrogen consented nitrogen loss limits. loss limits.

-Where a nitrogen baseline is provided as evidence to support this objective, it will be assessed in accordance with 0.0.0.
+Where a nitrogen baseline is provided as evidence to support this objective, it will be assessed in accordance with Environment Canterbury's Agreed Good Management Practices for Selwyn and Hinds "Selwyn Hinds GMP September 2018 Final".